rmariuzzo/Laravel-JS-Localization/README.md

 This is a simple package that convert all your localization messages of your Laravel app to JavaScript, and provides a small JavaScript library to interact with those messages.

-Support Laravel 4.2.x and Laravel 5.
+Support Laravel 4.2.x, Laravel 5 and Laravel 5.1.x.

 Installation
 ------------